niftinessafoot/lineage/README.md

 # lineage
 Traverse up the DOM tree to a specific parent or all the way up to `body`.
 Returns an array of DOM nodes.
-Especially useful for event handling and verifying `currentTaraget` elements are children of `target` parents.
+Especially useful for event handling and verifying `currentTarget` elements are children of `target` parents.

 ## usage
 ```js